MachuPixel/sdc-overview-api/README.md

 # Retail Products API | Back-end services for e-commerce web app

-Our 2 software engineers rebuilt back-end API service for a monolithic to service-oriented micorservices to support our existing e-commerce site in this project.
-The service I built was scaled to meet the demands of production traffic with 5000RPS with < 25ms response time with 0% error rate.
+In this project, our two software engineers revamped the backend API service, transitioning it from a monolithic structure to a service-oriented microservices architecture.
+This transformation was aimed at bolstering support for our existing e-commerce site.
+The service I personally developed was meticulously optimized, enabling it to effortlessly handle production traffic at a rate of 5000 requests per second (RPS).
+It consistently maintained a response time of less than 25 milliseconds while boasting an impressive 0% error rate.

 ## Techonologies Used